mgreiler/se-unlocked/Transcripts/EP_26_Chris_Biscardi.md

 # Transcript Episode 26 with Chris Biscardi
 **Michaela:** [00:00:00] Hello, and welcome to the Software Engineering Unlocked podcast.
-I'm your host, Doctor McKayla, and today I have depression to talk to Chris Biscardi.
-Chris has an independent consultant that works with startups.
-It's built on open source.
-He's also a blogger streamer and the creator of the awesome Party Corgi community before he worked for Dropbox.
+I'm your host, Doctor McKayla, and today I the pleasure to talk to Chris Biscardi.
+Chris has an independent consultant that works with startups built on open source.
+He's also a blogger, streamer, and the creator of the awesome Party Corgi community.
+Before he worked for Dropbox.
-And now he builds cool new frameworks such as Toast, but before I welcome, Chris, let me tell you about my awesome code review workshops.
-Yeah, in my workshops you, and if you want, your whole team can learn how to get the most out of code reviews.
-Because if we are honest, code reviews are very time consuming and therefore also very expensive engineering practice.
+And now he builds cool new frameworks such as Toast.
+But before I welcome Chris, let me tell you about my awesome code review workshops.
+Yeah, in my code review workshops you, and if you want, your whole team, can learn how to get the most out of code reviews.
+Because if we are honest, code reviews are very time consuming and therefore also a very expensive engineering practice.
 Well, that's where I come into play.
-I accelerate teams to make code reviews their super power instead of an expensive bottleneck.
-And to make it easier for you to find my workshop, I got a brand new domain called Awesome Code Reviews.
+I help teams to make code reviews their super power instead of an expensive bottleneck.
+And to make it easier for you to find my workshop I got a brand new domain called AwesomeCodeReviews.com.
 So don't hesitate to hop over to AwesomeCodeReviews.com.
 Now it's a great time to book a workshop before the year closes or to propose it to your manager.
 But now let's go back to Chris.
 Chris, welcome to my show.

 **Chris:** [00:01:09] Hey, thanks for having me.

 **Michaela:** [00:01:10] Yeah, I'm really glad.
-So, Chris, uh, one of the things that I think very interested in, I think a lot of my listeners are interested in is how come that you are now an independent consultant?
+So, Chris, uh, one of the things that I think I'm very interested in, I think a lot of my listeners are interested in is how come that you are now an independent consultant?
 What do you do?
-And especially I see that you have picked somehow a niche.
+And especially I see that you have picked somehow a niche, right?
-I do not in general.
-Independent software engineer, you know, taking on any project, but somehow you make specifically clear that you're taking on projects that are, has a startup culture behind them, right?
+You're not a general, independent software engineer, you know, taking on any project, but somehow you make specifically clear that you're taking on projects that are, has a startup culture behind them, right?
 So they are having this new element in it, but also they are built on open source.
 Why did you pick that?
 And, um, yeah, what's, what's the reason behind your choice here.

-**Chris:** [00:01:51] Yeah, I guess I'm.
-To me picking, it seems a little bit like too much of a, uh, I guess I don't know how to phrase that, but basically like when I started my career and, uh, I was an early engineer, uh, I started out freelancing for smaller open source projects and that's how I made my first
+**Chris:** [00:01:51] Yeah, I guess um, to me picking it seems a little bit like too much of a, uh, I guess I don't know how to phrase that, but basically like when I started my career and, uh, I was an early engineer, uh, I started out freelancing for smaller open source projects and that's how I made my first